I'm a Celebrity...Get Me Out of Here! (British TV series) series 12: Helen Flanagan and bushtucker trials

 On 14 November, Helen Flanagan was voted to complete the bushtucker trial.
 She had been voted to take part in every trial so far and had failed to win any stars.
 That day, Helen took on one of the show's most elaborate tasks yet, with a five-room hotel full of bugs for her to navigate around in the search for stars.
 However, she quit within minutes and failed to make it past the first room, returning to camp with no stars and therefore no food apart from basic rations.

 Get Me Out of Here!
 NOW! host Whitmore claimed that the show's team weren't happy with Helen's "diva antics".
 She said: "Ant and Dec have lost patience with her and I think most of the crew hate her since she bailed out of the Bug Burial Trial," she told The Sun.
 She explained: "Months of preparation, health and safety checks goes into those trials.
 So to do all that and have Helen walk away after just ten seconds is annoying.".
-However Cruelty Towers was again featured on the 26 November episode where David Haye took part in.
+However Cruelty Towers was again featured on 26 November episode where David Haye took part in.